Diplomatic missions

 Website: www.mfa.bg/embassies/nigeria

-The embassy of Sierra Leone in Moscow has been accredited for Bulgaria.
+The Embassy of Sierra Leone in Moscow is accredited to Bulgaria.

 Embassy of Sierra Leone in Moscow